wesleytian/wesleytian.com/posts/ironman.md

 # How Much Does it Cost?
 I'm sure some of you have heard how expensive of a sport triathlon is.
 You have no idea.
 Let's break down how much I've spent for Ironman training thus far, by sport.

+_Note: The below prices are the prices that I bought these items for.
+Many of these items were used or heavily discounted at the time of purchase.
+Also, I had some of these items prior to signing up for my Ironman (such as my Garmin watch and some of the swimming equipment)._
 ## Swimming
 - [$39] Swimming Briefs [Speedo Men's Swimsuit Brief](https://www.amazon.com/gp/product/B082G6GGB1/-ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)
 - [$29] Swim Paddle [FINIS Strapless Technique Agility Paddles](https://www.amazon.com/gp/product/B07NQ9K2C2/-ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)